 We discussed with the personnel assigned responsibility for supervising the preparation and maintenance of NTD data the procedures related to the system for reporting and maintaining data in accordance with NTD requirements.
-We inquired whether Metro Transit followed such procedures on a continuous basis and whether it believed such procedures result in accumulation and reporting of data consistent with the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
-We were informed that, to the best of its knowledge, Metro Transit has followed such procedures on a continuous basis and that the procedures result in the accumulation and reporting of data consistent with the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual (Policy Manual, Federal Funding Allocation Test b).
+We inquired whether the Metropolitan Council followed such procedures on a continuous basis and whether it believed such procedures result in the accumulation and reporting of data consistent with the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
+We were informed that, to the best of its knowledge, the Metropolitan Council has followed such procedures on a continuous basis and that the procedures result in the accumulation and reporting of data consistent with the NTD definitions and that the procedures result in the accumulation and reporting of data consistent with the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
+We were informed that, the NTD definitions and requirements set forth in Title 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual (Policy Manual, Federal January 15, 1993, and as presented in the 2018 NTD Policy Manual (Policy Manual, Federal Funding Allocation Test b).